GSA/digitalgov.gov/content/news/2024/06/2024-06-27-digital-front-door-expanding-access-to-va.md

 source_url: https://digital.va.gov/office-of-information-and-technology/digital-front-door/
 source: va
 date: 2024-06-26
-title: Digital front door Expanding access to VA
+title: "Digital front door: Expanding access to VA"
 deck: "More Veterans are turning to the U.S. Department of Veterans Affairs (VA) for healthcare and benefits, accessing these services online through tools like the VA Health and Benefits mobile app and VA.gov.
 With over 2.28 million